-Applications will be scored against the review criteria.
-Applicants are highly encouraged to discuss their application with their Student Chapter Adviser and research mentor.
+During a rigorous review process, applications will be scored against the specified criteria listed below.
+Applicants are highly encouraged to discuss their application with their Student Chapter adviser and research mentor.
 Review criteria include the following:

-- An evaluation of the applicant's engagement in undergraduate research, including the time spent doing research, the applicant's progress during that time, the level of engagement/independence on the project, presentation at a scientific conference (home institution, local, regional, national, or international), and the quality of the description of the research project.
+- An evaluation of the applicant's engagement in undergraduate research, including the time spent doing research, the applicant's progress during that time, the level of engagement/independence on the project, presentation at a scientific conference (home institution, local, regional, national or international) and the quality of the research project description.

 - An evaluation of the service and/or outreach activities in which the applicant has participated.
 Activities include — but are not limited to — hosting scientific speakers, leading campus events or hosting scientific events in the local community, such as with schools or museums.
 While all levels of participation are encouraged to apply, preference will be given to those who have (i) led activities rather than simply attending and (ii) participated in both campus activities and activities outside the campus community.